 The uninitiated may believe that there are instruments to detect the gravitational field.
 There are in fact instruments (gravimeters) to detect the strength of whatever seems to makes things fall, these instruments though do not detect the field, except by proxy.
 They must detect something falling or something affected by what they believe is gravity.
 The simplest gravimeters are basically just very accurate weigh-scales.
 This is because weight is a basic way of telling the amount of gravitational force on a mass.
 Other gravimeters operate by accurately measuring how fast something accelerates when dropped.
 They measure an effect on masses, but do not directly detect the field itself.
 Even when scientists detected the first gravitational waves, they didn’t detect the field per se, but detected distortions in space as waves passed by from a distant event.
 This is based on the assumption that space is the gravitational field.
 It is difficult to express succinctly here but this is only similar what expanding matrix theory says.

 Apart from measuring weight or falling (downward movement), we have no other way to physically detect either gravity or its field, except as has recently been detected by “gravitational “waves”, which is assumed to prove the existence of the gravitational field.
 A field can approximate the same way we think of a map.
-When we use a map, we sometimes think of it as having a reality relative to what it represents but we usually realize it as just a concept of what one person or group of people hope or believe.
+When we use a map, we sometimes think of it as having a reality relative to what it represents but we usually realize it as just a concept of what one person or group of people hope or believe about the designated space.
 Many wars have been fought over discrepancies in belief over different maps of the same area.
-A map often acts like a field because the borders it shows seem to be associated with real (armed) forces but those connections are in people’s minds (which when human thought is involved, can have very serious consequences).
-Keep this aspect of a map in mind as regards a gravitational field.
+A map often acts like a field because the borders it shows are associated with real places or (armed) forces but those connections are in people’s minds (which when human thought is involved, can often have very serious consequences).

 In Relativity, particles with mass and those without mass differ diametrically.
 The speed of any massless particle is always the speed of light, whereas any particle with any mass can only move slower than the speed of light and can never reach the speed of light.
 The more massive an object is, the harder it is to accelerate.
 This is especially relevant when relativity is invoked because an accelerating mass increases mass with acceleration making it harder to accelerate more.
 Approaching the velocity of light, mass would increase to infinity.
 If we were accelerating a rocket, theoretically it would take all the matter in the universe as fuel to accelerate a bit more and even then could not reach the velocity of light.